Cluster Management

 • Major Version changes can affect application compatibility.
 We recommend testing your application against the new PostgreSQL version before upgrading.

-• If you have no maintenance window set, the upgrade will commence as soon as the new cluster is populated and ready.
+• If you have no maintenance window set, and have not specified a run time, the upgrade will commence as soon as the new cluster is populated and ready.

 • This operation creates a service interruption that should last no longer than a few minutes.

-• Contact support if your upgrade is taking longer than expected or fails to complete.
+• Contact support if your upgrade is taking longer than expected, or if it fails to complete and you need help determining the cause.

 A minor version upgrade can be done simply with a Cluster Refresh.
 For non-critical fixes, we automatically update clusters to the latest point release gradually through: